-Now you’ve got a session plan to follow you need to do a proper warm-up to prepare both physically and mentally for the workout ahead.
-Start with some mobility drills then do some warm-up sets of your first couple of exercises, starting with high reps of a light weight, then with each subsequent warm-up set increase the weight and decrease the reps until you feel ready for your first “work set”.
+Now you’ve got a session plan to follow you need to do a proper warm-up.
+Why?
+To prepare both physically and mentally for the workout ahead.
+Start with some mobility drills.
+Then do some warm-up sets of your first couple of exercises.
+Start with high reps of a light weight, then with each subsequent warm-up set increase the weight and decrease the reps until you feel ready for your first “work set”.

 It actually makes sense for everybody to gently ease themselves back in, whatever your age or current fitness level.
 Even if you’ve been regularly training with weights at home, your first week back in the gym is not the time to attempt a deadlift, back squat or bench press one-rep max.
 The risk hugely outweighs the reward, so take your time and do it right.

-Think of it like this: your only real objective for these first few sessions back is to enjoy them to build back up your motivation and passion for lifting weights to re-establish your positive gym habit – and that will only happen if you get through this first week unscathed.
+Think of it like this: your only real objective for these first few sessions back is to enjoy them.
+Why?
+To build back up your motivation and passion for lifting weights to re-establish your positive gym habit.
+And that will only happen if you get through this first week unscathed!

 Proper lifting form is one of the most important of the seven essential training variables yet the one many people most overlook.
-Now you’re back in the gym good form must be at the forefront of your mind, not simply because it works your muscles more intelligently, through a greater range of motion, and replicates real-world movement patterns, it’s also the best way to avoid strains, pulls and other injuries that could put you back one the sidelines before you’ve even got back in the game.
+Now you’re back in the gym good form must be at the forefront of your mind.
+Not just because it works your muscles more intelligently, through a greater range of motion, and replicates real-world movement patterns.
+But also because it’s the best way to avoid strains, pulls and other injuries that could put you back one the sidelines before you’ve even got back in the game.

-Gyms being closed for so long has been frustrating, but now they’re back you can focus on the positives – and that includes now being the perfect opportunity to introduce some new healthy habits that will accelerate your progress to a leaner, stronger and more athletic physique, as well as taking smart steps to injury-proof your body so you can stay fitter, healthier and happier for longer.
+Not doing any gym training for a while (or ever!) has one big positive.
+Now’s the perfect time to introduce some new healthy gym habits, such as cooling down and stretching.
+Why?
+Adding these essential elements to each session will accelerate your progress to a leaner, stronger and more athletic physique.
+And you’ll be taking smart steps to injury-proof your body so you can stay fitter, healthier and happier for longer.

 Think about dedicating the final five to 10 minutes of your to a proper cool down, rather than running straight to the car and driving home as soon as you’ve finished that last set of biceps curls.

-Just as your body needs to adjust from a “resting state” to an “active state” at the start of a workout through a proper warm, it needs to do the reverse after your final work set to gradually reduce your heart rate, lower your core temperature, and flush the accumulation of waste products from your muscles to kick-start the recovery process.
+Your body needs to adjust from a “resting state” to an “active state” at the start of a workout through a proper warm.
+And it also needs to do the reverse after your final work set.
+Why?
+To reduce your heart rate, lower your core temperature, and flush the accumulation of waste products from your muscles to kick-start the recovery process.
 Some mobility moves, active stretching, or a walk on the treadmill will all help speed recovery up.

-Step 5: Don’t compare yourself to others inthe gym
+5. Don’t compare yourself to others in the gym

-Much like lifting with perfect form, this is another NBP commandment that’s worth reinforcing right now.
-It’s common to look around the gym floor at the younger, slimmer and more muscular guys and feel either envious of their physiques, or feel worried they’re judging you for not also looking like a Calvin Klein underwear model.
+Much like lifting with perfect form, this is another #NewBodyPlan commandment that’s worth reinforcing right now.
+It’s common to look around the gym floor at the younger, slimmer and more muscular guys and feel either envious of their physiques.
+Or feel worried they’re judging you for not also looking like a Calvin Klein underwear model.

 We all want to be the proud owner of a stronger, lean and fitter body immediately, but Rome wasn’t build in a day.
 The longer it’s been since your last really solid period of consistent training then the longer it’s going to take to get to where you want to be.

-But the more consistent you can be now that gyms are open – three times a week is good, four times a week is great – then the sooner you’ll be feeling good, enjoying exercise, and taking those small but satisfying steps of progress.
+But the more consistent you can be now that you’re back doing gym training – three times a week is good, four times a week is great – then the sooner you’ll be feeling good, enjoying exercise, and taking those small but satisfying steps of progress.